techsaavy8784/silo-contracts-v2/certora/specs/silo/README.md

 - debtShareToken.totalSupply and Silo._total[ISilo.AssetType.Debt].assets should decrease only on repay, repayShares, liquidationCall. accrueInterest increase only Silo._total[ISilo.AssetType.Debt].assets.
 The balance of the silo in the underlying asset should increase for the same amount as Silo._total[ISilo.AssetType.Debt].assets decreased. \
   Implementation: rule `VC_Silo_total_debt_decrease`

-- _siloData.daoAndDeployerFees can only change on accrueInterest. \
+- `siloData.daoAndDeployerFees` can only be changes (increased) by accrueInterest. withdrawFees can only decrease fees. flashLoan can only increase fees. \
-  Implementation: rule `VC_Silo_dao_and_deployer_fees`

-- _siloData.interestRateTimestamp can only increase on accrueInterest, it hould not change if the block.timestamp did not change. \
+  `siloData.timestamp` can be increased by accrueInterest only. \
-  Implementation: rule `VC_Silo_interestRateTimestamp_accrueInterest`
+  Implementation: rule `VC_Silo_siloData_management`

 - shareDebtToke.balanceOf(user) increases/decrease => Silo._total[ISilo.AssetType.Debt].assets increases/decrease \
   Implementation: rule `VC_Silo_debt_share_balance`